9th8/up-to-date-real-world-haskell/14-using-parsec.md

 Couldn't find EOL
 ```

-We added to the error result, but didn\'t really help clean up the
+We added to the error result, but didn't really help clean up the
 output.
 Parsec has an `<?>` operator that is designed for just these
 situations.
 It is similar to `<|>` in that it first tries the parser on
 its left.
 Instead of trying another parser in the event of a failure, it
 presents an error message.
-Here\'s how we\'d use it:
+Here's how we'd use it:

 :::: captioned-content
 ::: caption